Learn the Vocab

 There are a lot of elements to a commercial door.

 It can be overwhelming to the new or inexperienced to the door industry.
-So, let's cover common commercial door basics:
+So, let's cover common commercial door basics and vocabulary:

 Astragal: A strip of steel or wood, which covers or closes the gap between the edges of a pair of doors.